Overview on APEDA Registration

 An applicant can view the Status of the RCMC application by clicking the "Track Application" link and by submitting the IE Code and Application number until it is issued.

-- Re-submission of Documents
+- Re-submission of Necessary Papers

 - Approval of RCMC